 Sign the loan agreement and the money is released into your account.

-The lenders return with pre-approved offers, and the applicant can start to compare the terms, including loan amount, EIR, tenure, and fees.
+The lenders return with pre-approved personal loan offers, and the applicant can easily compare the terms, including loan amount, EIR, tenure, and fees.
 Finally, the applicant will be booked for an appointment to sign the loan agreement to get the money disbursed to his / her bank account on the spot.
 From there, the applicant must start to repay the loan in line with the terms.

 If you want to get the lowest EIR personal loan in Singapore, the above four tips are all that you need.
 More importantly, let a service like Lendela’s hold your hand for shorter approval time and as a way of avoiding loan sharks and at the same time find the absolute best offer for you.
 Finally, make sure to repay the cash in line with the loan agreement to avoid damaging your credit score.